k-Contraction: Theory and Applications: Introduction

 \section{Introduction}

-Contraction theory provides well-established tools for analyzing the asymptotic behavior of time-varying nonlinear dynamical systems~\cite{LOHMILLER1998683, sontag_cotraction_tutorial, forni2014}.
+Contraction theory provides \updt{powerful} tools for analyzing the asymptotic behavior of time-varying nonlinear dynamical systems~\citep{LOHMILLER1998683, sontag_cotraction_tutorial, forni2014}.
 Unlike Lyapunov methods, it studies the difference between any pair of solutions rather than convergence to a specific solution.
 If the difference converges to zero then this implies highly ordered behavior.
-For example, if the state-space includes an equilibrium~$e$ then any solution is attracted to~$e$ implying global asymptotic stability.
-More generally, if the vector field is time-varying and~$T$-periodic then there exists a unique~$T$-periodic solution~$\gamma$ and any solution converges to~$\gamma$~\cite{entrain2011,LOHMILLER1998683}.
-In other words, the system \emph{entrains} to the periodic excitation modeled by the vector field.
+For example, if the state-space includes an equilibrium~$e$ then any solution is attracted to~$e$ implying global \updt{exponential} asymptotic stability.
+More generally, if the vector field is time-varying and~$T$-periodic \updt{and the state-space is compact and convex} then there exists a unique~$T$-periodic solution~$\gamma$ and any solution converges to~$\gamma$~\citep{entrain2011,LOHMILLER1998683}.
+In other words, the system \emph{entrains} to the periodic excitation modeled by the time-varying vector field.